jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 >**NOTE:** Window managers are unique to [Xorg][29].
 >The equivalent of window managers on [Wayland][30] are called compositors
 >because they also act as [compositing window managers][31].

-In the steps that follow definitions will apply:

-* **VNC Server / Remote Server / Remote Host** - The remote host is the computer you're connecting too.
-You must configure it to allow connection requests.
-These configurations include screen-sharing permissions, internal firewall rules, and possibly external firewall rules and port forwarding.
-The VNC Server will be installed on the Chromebook which is booting Xubuntu.
-It is this machine that we want to remotely log into via a VNC graphical session running in a window on the Local Client.
-* **VNC Viewer / Local Client / Local Host** - The local host is the computer you're using when you want to reach out and connect to a remote host.
-It must have an application to make and manage the request.
-The VNC Viewer will be installed on my Linux desktop which is booting Ubuntu.
-It is this machine that we want to view the Remote Server VNC graphical session.

-## Multiple VNC Servers and Clients
-* **Xvnc**: Is an X and VNC server at the same time.
-It is mainly used to run the X server on a virtual display, (in the absence of a physical one) and connect remotely to it with a VNC client/viewer.

-* **X11vnc**: Is a vncserver that “publishes” an existing physical X display over VNC, allowing remote clients to connect with it using a VNC viewer.
-That is, they can see the actual running desktop windows, as if they were in front of the server.

 Sources: